 Why you need to be forecasting

 Sales forecasting, which Abe defines as “a measure of how the market will respond to your go-to-market efforts,” is a dynamic exercise that adds value across your organization.
 For example: finance relies on your forecasts to develop budgets for capacity plans and hiring.
 Production uses your sales forecasts to plan their cycles.
-Your forecasts help sales ops with territory and quota planning, supply chain with material purchases and production capacity, and sales strategy with channel and partner strategies.
+Your forecasts help sales ops with territory and quote planning, supply chain with material purchases and production capacity, and sales strategy with channel and partner strategies.

 These are only a few examples.
 The key insight here is that at many companies, these processes stay disconnected, and that disconnection can produce adverse business outcomes.
 If information from your sales forecast isn’t shared, for example, product marketing may create demand plans that don’t align with sales quotas or sales attainment levels.
 This leaves you with too much inventory, or too little inventory, or inaccurate sales targets—all mistakes that hurt your bottom line.
 Committing to regular, quality sales forecasting can help avoid them.

 The components of quality forecasting

 Because they touch so many other aspects of the organization, your forecasts should be as dependable as possible.
 As Abe explains, the way to do this is to make sure your sales forecasts exhibit three characteristics.
 That is, your forecasts should be: